CurriesRecipesVegan

 Common Mistakes to Avoid

-- Adding too much water at the beginning
+• Adding too much water at the beginning

-- Not cooking the lentils until soft enough
+• Not cooking the lentils until soft enough

-- Adding too much chili powder and overpowering the taste
+• Adding too much chili powder and overpowering the taste

-- Not frying the spices well before mixing them into the dal
+• Not frying the spices well before mixing them into the dal

 For me, this is one of those simple recipes that I keep coming back to.
 It’s easy to make, but the flavor always feels comforting and satisfying.

-Golden creamy dal with curry leaves
+creamy Sri Lankan dal curry with spices and curry leaves close-up

 Conclusion